Chapter 7. Monitoring performance with Performance Co-Pilot

 - Click Record and then Stop to stop the recording.
 After stopping the recording, the recorded metrics are archived to be viewed later.

-- Optional: In the PCP Charts application, the main configuration file, known as the view, allows the metadata associated with one or more charts to be saved.
+- Optional: In the PCP Charts application, the main configuration file, known as the view, stores the metadata associated with one or more charts.
 This metadata describes all chart aspects, including the metrics used and the chart columns.

 Optional: Save the custom view configuration by clicking File and then Save View, and load the view configuration later.